scigor/scigor.github.io/_posts/2015-04-11-HelloIPython.md

   **\[/edit\]**

-* to enable code to be syntax highlighted it requires three ticks and the language name (python) at the beginning of the code block and three ticks at the end.
+* To enable code to be syntax highlighted it requires three ticks and the language name (python) at the beginning of the code block and three tics at the end.
 Currently i have to add them manually.
-Here is the result with and without ticks.
+Here is the result with and without tics.

 without: